libktx/ktx/assets-async/README.md

       assetStorage.loadAsync<BitmapFont>("com/badlogic/gdx/utils/arial-15.fnt")
     )

+    // Instead of constantly updating or checking the progress,
-    // Instead of updating, we're launching a coroutine that waits for the assets:
+    // we're launching a coroutine that "waits" for the assets:
     KtxAsync.launch {
       // Suspending coroutine until all assets are loaded: assets.joinAll()
-      // Now the assets are loaded and we can use them with `get`: changeView(assetStorage)
+      // Resuming!
+Now the assets are loaded and we can obtain them with `get`: changeView(assetStorage)
     }
   }

-  private fun changeView(assetStorage: AssetStorage) {
+  private fun changeView() {
     val texture: Texture = assetStorage["images/logo.png"]
     TODO("Now the assets are loaded and can be accessed with $assetStorage.get!")
   }
 }
 ```

-As you can see, after the assets are loaded, the API of both `AssetManager` and `AssetStorage` is similar.

 The code using `AssetStorage` is not necessarily shorter in this case, but: